-At the heart of our engagement is The Unipart Way, our Group philosophy, which is led from the boardroom.
-Principle 4 of The Unipart Way, ‘We manage with a long term view’, guides the Board’s thinking, encouraging the adoption of strategic initiatives, rather than short term gains.
+At the heart of our engagement is The Unipart Way, which is led from the boardroom.
+Principle 4 of The Unipart Way, ‘We manage with a long-term view’, guides the Board’s thinking, encouraging the adoption of strategic initiatives, rather than short-term gains.
 This includes the directors’ engagement with each of its stakeholders.

-Unipart’s latest Corporate Responsibility Strategy is published on our website and sets out how the Group plans to engage with it customers, suppliers, people and communities in a mutually sustainable manner.
-We always aim to act fairly across all our stakeholders and create a longstanding reputation as a Group where people want to work, customers want to give us their business and suppliers want to provide us their services, whilst at the same time ensuring the Group maintains the highest levels of ethical standards and support for its community and environment.
+Unipart’s latest corporate responsibility strategy is published on our website and sets out how the Group plans to engage with its customers, suppliers, people, and communities in a mutually sustainable manner.
+We always aim to act fairly across all our stakeholders and create a longstanding reputation as a Group where people want to work, customers want to give us their business, and suppliers want to provide us their services, whilst at the same time ensuring the Group maintains the highest levels of ethical standards and support for its community and environment.

-This report identifies some of our key stakeholders and explains how our businesses interact with them in order to promote the success of the Unipart Group for the stakeholders as a whole.
+This report identifies some of our key stakeholders and explains how our businesses interact with them to promote the success of the Unipart Group for the stakeholders as a whole.

-Our employees are critical to the delivery of our strategy and the future growth of the business.
-The directors empower each colleague throughout the business, encouraging each to solve problems at their own level.
-Through a wide range of training and development programmes, such as the Gate to Great journeys, we are able to develop our people so that we can promote from within and provide long term and fulfilled careers across the Group.
+Employees are critical to the delivery of the Group’s strategy and the future growth of the business.
+Through The Unipart Way, leaders empower each colleague throughout the business, encouraging each to solve problems at his or her own level.
+Through a wide range of training and development programmes, such as the Gate to Great journeys, we are able to develop our people so we can promote from within and provide long term and fulfilling careers across the Group.

-The Mark In Action award ceremonies are held six times each year, even during the pandemic, and celebrate our employees who have demonstrated outstanding customer service.
-Each and every one of these events have been led and presented by the Group Chief Executive for more than 30 years, with over 3,300 awards presented to date.
+The Mark In Action award ceremonies are held six times each year, even during the pandemic when they were held online, and celebrate our employees who have demonstrated outstanding customer service.
+Each one of these events have been led and presented by the Group Chief Executive for more than 30 years, with over 3,400 awards presented to date.

-The directors also engage with employees in a number of formal and informal ways, including Management Brief newsletters, our in-house news programme, Grapevine, and the bi-annual Leadership Conference led by the Chairman and Group Chief Executive.
-In addition, the directors meet sector specific operating committees on a regular basis, and will frequently take the opportunity to engage with the employees on site visits.
-The Chairman and Group Chief Executive has hosted a series of digital philosophy courses, which all employees have been invited to attend.
+The directors also engage with employees in several formal and informal ways, including management brief newsletters, our in-house news programme, Grapevine, and the bi-annual Leadership Conference led by the Chairman and Group Chief Executive.
+In addition, the directors meet sector-specific operating committees on a regular basis and will frequently take the opportunity to engage with the employees on site visits.
+The Chairman and Group Chief Executive has hosted a series of digital philosophy and principles courses, which all employees have been invited to attend.

-Employee engagement is a key metric for the Group and the results from the annual employee engagement survey are fed back to the Group Leadership Team.
-The directors have supported the group-wide employee wellbeing strategy, Unipart Lifeworks, which amongst other features provides free support to employees for personal health, financial and counselling matters.
+Employee engagement is a key metric for the Group, and the results from the annual employee engagement survey are fed back to the Group leadership team.
+The directors have supported the Group-wide employee wellbeing strategy Unipart WorkWell, which amongst other features provides free support to employees for personal health, financial, and counselling matters through LifeWorks.

-The Board of Directors support our business by engaging with our future, new and existing customers.
-We strive to develop enduring partnerships with our customers and drive continuous improvement and innovation into our operations to drive long term relationships across each of our businesses.
-To achieve this, the directors take the time to understand the real and perceived needs of our customers, which they do through actively maintaining close relationships and engaging in regular customer surveys and feedback programmes.
+The Board of directors supports our business by engaging with our future, new, and existing customers.
+We strive to develop enduring partnerships with our customers and drive continuous improvement and innovation into our operations to drive long-term relationships across each of our businesses.
+To achieve this, the directors take time to understand the real and perceived needs of our customers, which they do through actively maintaining close relationships and engaging in regular customer surveys and feedback programmes.
 Continuous improvement is at the heart of our operations, driving out waste and improving efficiencies for our customers.

-The core of Unipart’s business is managing complex supply chain solutions for our customers and therefore it is essential to work with our suppliers in an ethical manner.
-We engage closely with suppliers, because we rely on them to provide us with products and services which meet our stringent quality and performance requirements, which in turn allows us to fulfil our commitments to our customers.
-This engagement will be at an operational level on a day-to-day basis to ensure that our expectations are met from a quality and delivery perspective or at director level in relation for more strategic discussions.
+The core of Unipart’s business is managing complex supply chain solutions for our customers, therefore it is essential to work with our suppliers in an ethical manner.
+We engage closely with suppliers because we rely on them to provide us with products and services that meet our stringent quality and performance requirements, which in turn allows us to fulfil our commitments to our customers.
+This engagement will be at an operational level on a day-to-day basis to ensure that our expectations are met from a quality and delivery perspective, or at director level in relation for more strategic discussions.
 The Group has instilled a culture of ensuring we pay suppliers in line with commercially agreed payment terms.

-A large proportion of the remaining shareholders of the Unipart Group are existing, former or retired employees who receive updates from the directors through the employee communications referred to earlier.
-The key formal interaction with shareholders is through the Annual Report & Accounts, which is distributed to all shareholders with a letter from the Chairman & Group Chief Executive.
+A large proportion of the remaining shareholders of Unipart Group are existing, former, or retired employees who receive updates from the directors through the employee communications referred to earlier.
+The key formal interaction with shareholders is through this report, the Annual Report & Accounts, which is distributed to all shareholders with a letter from the Chairman and Group Chief Executive.
 Any questions are invited to be made to the Group Company Secretary.

 Our community and the environment

-We recognise that each of our businesses has an important role to play in its local community.
+We recognise each of our businesses has an important role to play in its local community.
 We also acknowledge the impact of our business on the wider society.
-The Group, led by the directors, has been actively engaged with its community and publishes its Corporate Responsibility Statement on the website.
+The Group, led by the directors, has been actively engaged with its community and publishes its corporate responsibility statement on the website.
 The Board is very proud of its success in achieving a variety of community and environmental awards, some of which are referred to in the Chairman’s Statement and the Strategic and Operating Review, but we continue to seek out new ways to engage with our local communities and improve our environmental credentials.
-These are matters which are regularly discussed by the directors at the Group Board and Group Leadership Team meetings.